-Students requesting accommodations must follow the process outlined below.
+Students requesting disability-related accommodations must follow the process outlined below.

-Accommodations Request Process

-Step 1: Complete the Initial Accommodation Request Form
+Accommodations Request Process Step 1: Complete the Initial Accommodation Request Form

-It is the student's responsibility to initiate the process with Disability Services as soon as possible after committing to attend RVU, in order to ensure timely approval and implementation of approved accommodations.
+It is the student's responsibility to initiate the process with Disability Services as soon as possible after committing to attend RVU, or after diagnosis, to ensure timely approval and implementation of approved accommodations.
 While requests may be submitted at any point throughout the year, students should consider that the interactive process, including documentation review and eligibility notification, typically requires two (2) weeks.
 Incomplete documentation may delay the review process.